Exploring Attention Mechanisms in Integration of Multi-Modal Information for Sign Language Recognition and Translation: Methodology

 \subsection{Sign Language Translation}

-For our approach regarding SLT, we have used Stochastic Transformer \cite{voskou2021stochastic} as the baseline and added optical flow data with it.
-In this case, the network is trained with features of both RGB and optical flow modalities which have been extracted by pre-trained networks.
-The pre-trained networks in each case was trained according to SMKD \cite{cnn17} procedure.
+For this, we use Stochastic Transformer \cite{voskou2021stochastic} as the baseline and added optical flow data.
+The approach to adding the cross-modal attention module with sign language translation is quite simple.
+In this case, the model is trained with features of both RGB and optical flow modalities which have been extracted by a pre-trained network.

-No feature extractor was trained alongside the model for this case.
+We do not train any feature extractor alongside the model for this case in an end-to-end manner.
 RGB features and optical flow features are passed into the cross-modal attention module to generate multi-modal features.
-These multi-modal features are then passed onto the Stochastic Transformer network instead of the RGB features.
-An overview of the method has been shown in Figure \ref{fig:slt}.
+These multi-modal features are then passed onto the original network instead of the RGB features.
+An overview of the method has been shown in figure \ref{fig:slt}.

-In this scenario, the model is trained with cross-entropy loss between predicted tokens and ground truth tokens.
+In this scenario, we train the model with cross-entropy loss between predicted tokens and ground truth tokens.